-On behalf of the dedicated staff and volunteers at BC School Sports, it is my pleasure to welcome you to the 2017-18 school year.
-We are thrilled to see gymnasiums, fields and arenas filling up as the calendar turns to September.
+On behalf of the dedicated staff and volunteers at BC School Sports, it is my pleasure to welcome you to the 2018-19 school year.
+We are excited to see gymnasiums, fields and arenas filling as the calendar turns to September.

-To our 90,000 student-athletes participating in BCSS sports across British Columbia in one of our 18 activities, we wish you the best of luck this year.
-We look forward to providing the best experience that educational athletics can provide.
-We believe that school sport develops the whole person, and the life lessons that only sport teaches help shape the citizens and leaders of tomorrow.
+To our student-athletes participating in BCSS sports across British Columbia, we wish you the best of luck this year.
+We look forward to providing the best experience that educational-athletics can provide.
+We believe that school sport develops the whole person, and the life lessons that only sport teaches, help shape the citizens and leaders of tomorrow.

 To our teachers and community leaders who generously give hours of their time and expertise to supporting our student-athletes, I say thank you!
-You are the backbone of our school sport community and without your dedication, this couldn't happen.
+You are the heart of our school sport community and without your dedication and selflessness, none of this would happen.
 Let me remind you, we also have the highest expectations and standards for our coaches and volunteers; you are the role models for our youth.
-It is imperative that you demonstrate fair play, sportsmanship and goodwill on a daily basis.
+It is imperative you demonstrate fair play, sportsmanship and goodwill each and every day.
+It is a tremendous responsibility and privilege to shape the lives of our youth.

 To our school Athletic Directors, there isn't a more thankless job in education or sport.
-You give so much, and receive so little for the countless hours ensuring coaches are educated, fields are booked, players are registered, officials are requested, and shot clocks are functioning.
+You give so much, and receive so little for the countless hours you put in.
+The list of responsibilities is never ending, and you continue ensuring coaches are educated, fields are booked, players are registered, officials are requested, and shot clocks are functioning on behalf of your school.
 Your role is endless, and you do it with such commitment and passion.
-Thank you!
+Thank You!

 Lastly, I would like to thank the Board of Directors and our committee volunteers.
-It is a tireless and thankless job, but the Board has provided great stewardship and leadership for the organization this past year, and we look forward to engaging with the membership throughout our strategic planning process in the months to come.
+It is a tireless and thankless job; the Board has provided great stewardship and leadership for the organization this past year and we look forward to moving forward in pursuit of achieving our new strategic plan, and demonstrating our organizational values each and every day.